Southwest Library Branch

 This study revealed that Brantford already has a current library space deficit of more than 23,000 square feet, based on library best practices.
 This shortage will become more drastic as Brantford's population continues to grow.
 In just 20-years, by 2041, Brantford's population is expected to be 144,000.

-By building a 13,500 square foot library branch in a joint school and community centre, residents of Brantford will benefit from improved access to library services and have a deeper connection to the community.
+By building a 13,500 square foot library branch in a joint school and community centre, residents of Brantford will benefit from improved access to library services and gain a deeper connection to the community.